What’s that sound?

 PRINTABLE TIP CARD #15: Morgan Callan Rogers on finding purpose later in life

 Morgan Callan Rogers is the author of the novel, Red Ruby Heart in a Cold Blue Sea, Viking, 2012.
 The book has been published in Spain, Germany, Italy, Australia, and the U.S. It won a Reader’s Choice award in Germany and was nominated for a fiction prize in Maine.
 Morgan is a native Mainer and was brought up in Bath, near some of the most beautiful places in the world.
 She has held many jobs, but has always been a writer.
-Her second novel, Written on My Heart, a sequel to Red Ruby Heart, will be released in February 2016.
+Her second novel, Written on My Heart, a sequel to Red Ruby Heart, was released in February 2016.
 She can be reached through her website, morgancallanrogers.com.